 Real-time 3D simulation of UAVs in their surroundings is an essential tool for the planning and execution of autonomous UAV swarm missions.
 Similarly, raytracing simulations use a 3D model to determine and predict the multipath propagation of mmWave beams, taking into account the reflective and scattering properties of surrounding objects.
 Combined with situational awareness of moving objects and suitable ML decision-making, real-time raytracing simulations allow for optimal antenna beam-selection schemes in dynamic environments.
 Moreover, recent research [1] reveals the possibility of using mmWave raytracing for highly accurate positioning in rich multipath environments, under the condition that a minimum of mmWave beams can be maintained between communicating nodes.
 Vice versa, ML-based antenna beam-selection schemes benefit significantly from more reliable and accurate positioning estimates.
 To achieve beneficial multipath conditions and additional beams between UAVs, small adjustments of the UAV location in the 3D space can have a great effect.
 Consequently, an integrated approach for both beam-selection and flight control of a UAV swarm is reasonable.
 This self-contained mmWave solution integrates accurate positioning with communication of UAV sensor and control data, a system that brings complex UAV mission for public safety applications closer to reality.

-This project envisions an ML-based system capable of solving this problem and designed along the constraints of coming 5G wireless edge networks.
-It integrates interdependent components and aims for an overall optimal solution to achieve the public safety mission objective.
+This project envisions a drone-based machine learning millimeter wave system capable of (i) locating fires in buildings and characterizing them, (ii) [maybe] fighting the fire/rescuing people.
 The ultimate goal of this project is a demonstration of the developed solution as part of the COSMOS testbed in NYC.
 Automated driving in dense urban environments would also benefit from an integrated mmWave-based positioning and communication system.

 Several fire departments, including our partner the Fire Department of New York (FDNY), have started a drone (i.e. UAV) program to improve situational awareness of their firefighters.
 In the future, firefighter operations will be further enhanced with cooperative, sensor-equipped autonomously flying swarms, which will improve efficiency and effectiveness of these public safety forces.